MaryanGelle/Productivity/readme.md

 - Choose an IDE that you work on which will be connected to your Github for further deployment.
 - We chose the Github workspace: https://github.com/features/codespaces
-- Ensure that your local development enviroment is properly set up with all necessary dependencies and configurations.
+- Ensure that your local development environment is properly set up with all necessary dependencies and configurations.
 - Consider using a version control system like Git to manage changes locally before pushing them to Github.
-- Open termial on your workspace.
+- Open terminal on your workspace.
 - Use 'git clone' command followed by the URL of the repository in order to deploy the project locally: such as, git clone 'https://github.com/MaryanGelle/Productivity.git'

 ### Github Deployment